 2. You Can Include Images

 Because mega menus are so large and take up extra real estate, there’s more room to work with when designing them.
 From a UX standpoint, this works because it’s possible to include images.
 Visuals help break up the text, especially the compact text that tends to appear in such large menus.
+If you’re still not sure where to find amazing photos, just look at Depositphotos, Yay Images, or StockUnlimited.

 In addition, it conveys information in a more seamless way to users.
 Icons and product images both work to liven up the experience.
 Plus, when someone just wants to quickly jump to a section or sub-menu, the images work like shortcuts getting them there fast.
 That’s why a lot of retailers, for instance, will include images of their most popular products or categories within the mega menu.